What is Sclerotherapy?

 The most common and expected side effect of Sclerotherapy is bruising or raised red areas at the injection sites.
 These usually last just a few days, but bruising along a treated vein can last up to several weeks, depending on the size of the vein.
 Another side effect of treatment can be brown lines/spots that develop along an injected vein.
 This takes longer to resolve (generally three to six months), and can be prevented by using SPF 30+ sun block on treated skin daily after your sessions.
 If brown spots/lines appear, a prescription strength bleaching medication containing hydroquinone can be used to fade them faster or Dr. Davis can perform laser treatment.
 It would be rare to experience permanent brown lines/spots at an injection site.

 Larger veins may become lumpy or hard before fading after several months.
 Rarely, Dr. Davis can puncture a vein to release a clot if necessary.
 Matting, new tiny blood vessels that form at injection sites days after a treatment, can appear but these should fade within three to twelve months.
-Laser treatments can eliminate these if you want them to heal faster.
+Laser treatments can lessen these if you want them to heal faster.

 If ulceration, redness, pain, or swelling occurs around an injection site, you should contact our office to come in for a post-operative visit as soon as possible to start treatment with a topical/oral antibiotic or prescription-strength healing medication.
 There is no charge for post-operative visits to assess or treat healing from a procedure that Dr. Davis performed.
 This includes laser treatments to help heal the red/brown areas that can result from sclerotherapy.